How to prevent your fraud defenses from leaking data to adversarial AI models

 In virtually all fraud platforms, online risk checks are made at the time of request, impacting page load time in a way that’s detectable to the attacker.
 This allows the attacker to infer which of their attacks trigger more risk checks, or risk checks that take longer to process.
 By profiling millions of these requests, attackers can model which attack behaviors blend in with a merchant’s good user traffic.
 Like picking a lock, these tools use this resistance to shape their attacks to bypass a merchant’s fraud defenses, looking for the right way to form requests that yield a response that is identical in processing time to a good user interaction.

-Unlike other platforms, Spec’s Trust Cloud orchestrates fraud checks quickly and invisibly to the end user.
+Unlike other platforms, the Spec platform orchestrates fraud checks quickly and invisibly to the end user.
 By managing continuous risk checks with parallel network calls optimized for speed, our platform can completely remove latency from the equation and blind adversarial models to how much processing is happening to determine risk.
 This strips adversarial AI models of the critical feedback signals they need to model more effective attacks.
 As an added benefit, pages load are faster, which everyone is generally happy about.

 Don’t let attackers know you’ve detected them.